BND Hamburger Icon

 MacPhedran said the next generation of sentiment analysis is very exciting.

 “Microservice APIs are able to measure emotion in written content, but also voice and facial expressions.
-For the sake of the example, assume that we have a CRM system that knows users’ social handles and has an image of the customer usable, with customer permission, for personalization based on facial recognition.”
+For the sake of the example, assume that we have a CRM [customer relationship management] system that knows users’ social handles and has an image of the customer usable, with customer permission, for personalization based on facial recognition.”

 With that knowledge, your business could better gauge that individual customer’s sentiment and target conversion strategies accordingly.
 [Learn more about facial recognition advertising.]

 You may need to invest in this analysis technology now or risk being outcompeted in the future simply because one company didn’t have key consumer data and another did.
-A business’s insights, and therefore its success, will be limited by how much data it has.
+A business’s insights and, therefore, its success, will be limited by how much data it has.

 “Because the backbone of sentiment analysis utilizes big data, using datasets that are comprised of thousands upon thousands of data points, retailers need to have enough data available (including customer conversations and reviews) to gain actionable insights,” Nie-Rouquette said.
-“So in some cases where data is scarce, sentiment analysis might not provide good insights because of the lack of statistical validity.”
+“So, in some cases where data is scarce, sentiment analysis might not provide good insights because of the lack of statistical validity.”
 [Related article: Big Data vs. CRM: How Can They Help Small Business?]

-That’s a fixable issue, and one that companies should address if they want to receive the maximum benefits of sentiment analysis.
+That’s a fixable issue and one that companies should address if they want to receive the maximum benefits of sentiment analysis.

 “With the availability of data on various online sources, companies (and especially retailers) can leverage sentiment analysis to gather insights that would not be possible using traditional marketing methodologies,” Nie-Rouquette said.